double0kung/Liam_Kung_T3A2_RosterTrack/README.md

 ### Target Audience:

-Childcare educators and organizations seeking a streamlined solution for managing team rosters.
+Childcare educators and organisations seeking a streamlined solution for managing team rosters.
 The platform caters to both admins responsible for roster creation and standard users who need visibility into their assigned shifts.

 ### Tech Stack: